AndrikSeeger/VehicleTradingSystem_POSTGRES/README.md

 ### UML

-The following image shows basic program structure with the most important classes and interfaces.
+The following image shows basic program structure with the most important classes and interfaces without the database implementation.

 <p align="center">
 <img src="https://raw.githubusercontent.com/AndrikSeeger/VehicleTradingSystem_CSV/master/Ressources/UML.png"/>
 </p>

 ## FAQ
+* **Is there a POSIX-version (macOS/Linux) of the vehicle platform using Postgres?**

+    This version was developed for the use on Windows-systems.
+Since Postgres and the Java-Runtime are available for POSIX-like systems the usage on those is still possible with very few adaptions.

 * **Is the maximum amount of accounts/vehicles limited?**

     No, the number of accounts and vehicles is not artificially limited in code but the memory capacity on your system is limited, hence the system gets slower if you surpass your available physical memory capacity.